4 Tasks You Should Not Delegate if You Want to Grow Your Business

 Never forget to ask for referrals and do it in person.
 “If you don’t ask, you won’t get”, as the saying goes.
 In fact, if you’ve provided a great service to someone, they may very well be more than happy to recommend you.
 And when a client does recommend you don’t forget to show your appreciation – a handwritten thank-you note can go a long way.

 Clients will leave you and find another advisor if they don’t think your service is up to scratch.
 If they think they’ll get a better, more personalized experience elsewhere, they’ll move on.
 The strength of your relationship rests entirely on you and on your reliability and effort to maintain good communication with clients.

 You need to keep in touch, so they know you’re 100% onboard with them and their situation.
 Call clients for a catch up just to see how they’re doing.
 And if the markets are turbulent make sure you call them first – don’t wait for them to call you.
 Over time your aim is to become a friend – not just their advisor – and when this happens you won’t have to worry about being fired because who fires their friends?

 These days most of your routine tasks can be performed by technology while more specialized aspects can be delegated.
 This means you can focus on those tasks that absolutely shouldn’t be delegated – like client-facing activities – because your clients demand a personalized service from you.

-Watch this two-minute video to learn how Don Connelly 24/7 will help you develop your relationship building skills to take your business to the next level.
+Watch this one-minute video to learn how Don Connelly 24/7 will help you develop your relationship building skills to take your business to the next level.